 He succeeded despite the passing of the Test Acts in 1673 (which barred all Roman Catholics from holding official positions in Great Britain) and the efforts of Parliament to have him by-passed.
 The Duke of Monmouth immediately mounted an uprising against James II but it was crushed and a series of treason trials known as the Bloody Assizes followed.
 The Lord Chief Justice, George Jeffreys, sentenced more than 300 people to death and had another 800 forcibly sold into slavery.

 The Bloody Assizes led to an increasing number of calls for James to be replaced by his son-in-law, William of Orange and in 1688 the Dutchman was invited to take the English throne.
 William’s subsequent invasion of England and accession to the throne is known as The Glorious Revolution.
 James fled to France where he lived until his death in 1701.

 William III (1688 – 1702) and Mary II (1688 -1694)

 William III and his wife Mary II (daughter of James II), were proclaimed joint sovereigns of England in 1688 following the Glorious Revolution.
 They were accepted by Scotland the following year, but Ireland, which was mainly Catholic, remained loyal to James II.
 William led an army into Ireland and James was defeated at the Battle of the Boyne in 1690.
 Mary II died in 1694 and William ruled alone until his death in 1702.

 Queen Anne (1702 – 1714)

 Queen Anne was the sister of Mary II and was married to Prince George of Denmark.
 She was a committed Protestant and supported the Glorious Revolution that deposed her father and replaced him with her sister and brother-in-law.
 In 1707 the Act of Union formally united the Kingdoms of England and Scotland.
-She was the last Stuart monarch as none of her eighteen children survived beyond infancy.
+She was the last monarch of the Stuarts, as none of her eighteen children survived beyond infancy.